 If you and your spouse can agree on how your marital assets should be divided, you can set out that agreement in a contract.
 This is called a “separation agreement.”

-The agreement can be reached with the help of a mediator, or a neutral third-party (often a lawyer or former judge).
+The asset division by separation agreement can be reached with the help of a mediator, or a neutral third-party (often a lawyer or former judge).
 The mediator can help to work out differences.

 The goal should be to divide all marital assets in a separation agreement by using the same three-step equitable distribution process as above.
 It requires some give-and-take.
 For instance, you may need to give up your financial stake in the marital home in order to hold on to your full pension.
 Your spouse gets the car.
 You get the motorcycle.